tersesystems/blindsight/docs/src/main/paradox/usage/overview.md

 ## Entry Transformation

-After a statement passes through predicates and just before it is sent off to SLF4J, there is an opportunity to change the @scaladoc[Entry](com.tersesystems.blindsight.Entry) from a function using [Entry Transformation](transform.md).
+After a statement passes through predicates and just before it is sent off to SLF4J, there is an opportunity to change the @scaladoc[Entry](com.tersesystems.blindsight.Entry) from a function using @ref:[Entry Transformation](transform.md).
 Entry transformation allows for hooks into the logging system for debugging, testing, and auditing.

 ```scala
 val logger = LoggerFactory.getLogger